African Leaders Mount Effort To Mediate Ethiopia Conflict - UrduPoint

 African Leaders Mount Effort To Mediate Ethiopia Conflict

-Addis Ababa, (UrduPoint / Pakistan Point News - 16th Nov, 2020 ) :African leaders attempted Monday to kickstart some kind of mediation in Ethiopia's escalating internal conflict, two days after rocket strikes on Eritrea's capital highlighted risks that fighting could spread.
+Addis Ababa, (UrduPoint / Pakistan Point News - 17th Nov, 2020 ) :African leaders tried Monday to kickstart talks in Ethiopia's escalating internal conflict, two days after rocket strikes on Eritrea's capital highlighted the risk that the fighting could spread.

 Ugandan President Yoweri Museveni held talks with Ethiopia's deputy prime minister Demeke Mekonnen, while former Nigerian president Olusegun Obasanjo headed to Addis Ababa to make his bid for dialogue.